D1 Grand Prix: Road to D1

 During a tsuiso round battle, one car follows another through the course, attempting to keep up with or even pass the car in front.
 It does not matter if the drifting line is wrong: it matters who has the most exciting drift.
 Normally, the leading car usually produces a maximum angle drift, but still closes off the inside line to prevent passing.
 The chasing car usually drifts with less angle, but very close to the lead car.
 However, the chasing car does not even have to keep up.
 In fact, in some cases, if a car that was left behind on the straight manages produces a beautiful drift, it could win that round.
 A spin, under-steer, or collision, results in a disqualification and a zero score for the offending party in that battle.

 At the final round, the two finalists will be gathered in front of the judging stand, which they park up together and stand by their car to be formally addressed by the judges, the driver would return to the starting line to continue with their last sets of tsuiou rounds.
 Until 2004, there was a third place playoff for the losing semi finalists, which has been dropped.
 Should there be no sudden death rounds being called up, the finalists would return in front of the judging area with the losing drivers, who would return from the starting line; where the winner's name will be called up be the lead judge, which a large trophy and bottle of champagne will be presented to them by the D1 Gals.
 A cheque would usually be presented to the top 3 drivers, the winner's cheque is usually worth ¥1million or $5000 in US events.
 After the name is announced, in some event, the driver would be given a toss-up by competitors, a common tradition in some sports and usually the spectators will be invited onto the track.

-As a D1 Licence has a lifespan of twelve months, a driver must qualify into the best 16 spot for an automatic renewal for the next year.
-Failing to do so, they must re-enter the Driver Search.
+Each D1 Licence is valid for an entire season.
+Drivers who finish in the top 16 of points will retain their licence for the next year.
+Drivers who finish below are relegated and must attempt to qualify for a licence at a qualifying school (such as Driver Search or a national drifting series).